tca19/programming-notes/the-c-programming-language/ch03-control/ch03-notes.md

 else
     statement
 ```
-Last `else` can also be omitted, but usually used to catch an _impossible_
+Last `else` can also be omitted, but usually is used to catch an _impossible_
 situation.

 ### 3.4 Switch